The “L” Series consists of 6 aerodynamically related wheel designs each available in 14 wheel diameters.

 2. Fan shafts 8" in diameter and larger are turned from forgings.
 After the initial heat treatment during forging, the shaft is tem-pered, normalized and heat-treated to relieve locked-in stresses in preparation for machining.

-All shafts are carefully turned and ground to very close tolerances, keyways are carefully cut and the keys fitted to the shaft with the wheel in place.
 The shafts are then inspected, and either sent to the assembly department for fans shipped fully assembled, or protected with a corrosion resistant coating, wrapped and boxed for shipment for fans to be field- assembled.
 On some larger “L” Series fans, for special applications, the wheel is shrunk on the shaft and the entire assembly is shipped on a special cradle.

 On induced draft applications, where wear is anticipated, offers a wear strip and weld bead combination.
 This consists of a strip of thick, cross-hatched hardened floor plate welded to the blade at the centerplate or backplate and built up at the edges with weld beads.
 The inertia of the dust particles carries them toward the backplate or centerplate where the wear plate at this section withstands most of the abrasion normally affecting the blade.
 The weld beads are angled along the edge of the wear plate and break up particle flow to prevent impingement and scouring.